quanghuy0497/quanghuy0497.github.io/page/about.md

 <img class="profile-picture" src="/assets/profile/profile.jpg">

-I am currently a research resident at FPTSoftware AI Residency program, supervised by Dr. [Duy-Dung Le](https://andrew-dungle.github.io/) (Assist.
+I am currently a research resident at [FPT Software AI Residency program](https://ai.fpt-software.com/ai-residency/) under the mentorship of Dr. [Duy-Dung Le](https://andrew-dungle.github.io/) (Assist.
 Prof. at VinUniversity).
 Before that, I was a research assistant at College of Engineering and Computer Science, VinUniversity in early 2023, and [VinUni-Illinois Smart Health Center (VISHC)](https://smarthealth.vinuni.edu.vn/) in 2022, where I was mentored by Dr. Duy-Dung Le and Dr. [Huy-Hieu Pham](https://huyhieupham.github.io/) (VinUni) under the supervision of Prof. [Minh Do](https://minhdo.ece.illinois.edu/) (UIUC).
 Before VinUni, I worked as an undergraduate research assistant from 2019 to 2021 at University of Information Technology, Vietnam National University - Ho Chi Minh City under the supervision of Assoc.
 Prof. [Duc-Lung Vu](https://sites.google.com/uit.edu.vn/lungvd) and achieved a Bachelor degree there in late 2020.

 *I am actively looking for a Ph.D. position in Computer Science, working on the fundamental research of Computer Vision under domain shift/adaptation problems (**continual learning**, **OOD detection**,...), small labeling data (**few-shot/zero-shot learning**), and deep learning optimization (e.g. **Bayesian Optimization**, **Multi-objective Optimization**).*